Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Conclusion and Discussion

-In this study, we establish a unified theoretical framework to elucidate the intricate interplay between strong correlations and topology in tMoTe$_2$.
-Our tensor-network calculations based on a realistic model successfully explain the existence of FCI states and account for related experimental observations, while also predicting the presence of QAHC states.
-Unlike approaches such as ED and hybrid real-space/momentum-space DMRG~\cite{Soejima2020Efficient}, which rely on approximate projections onto a limited number of active bands (often just one), our framework directly incorporates multiple bands and band-mixing effects.
-Furthermore, our studies address a wide range of experimental observations, bridging the gap in understanding both quantum dynamics and finite-temperature effects.
-Specifically, we obtain the spectral functions of exotic correlated topological phases and explain the experimental finite-temperature phase diagram.
+In this study, we establish a moir\'e superlattice model and uniform framework to elucidate the intricate interplay between strong correlations and topology in tMoTe$_2$.
+Directly incorporating multiple bands and band-mixing effects, our accurate tensor-network calculations based on a realistic model successfully explain the existence of FCI states and account for related experimental observations, and predict the presence of QAHC states.
+Furthermore, our studies address a wide range of experimental observations, and shed light on both quantum dynamics and finite-temperature effects in the moir\'e system.

-Our high-precision results not only closely align with experimental data but also provide valuable insights to future studies.
-Through a detailed exploration, we identify the FM$_z$ order in the range $0.2 \lesssim \nu \leq 1$, which covers the experimentally discovered CI state at $\nu = 1$, and FCI states at fillings $\nu = 2/3$, 3/5, 4/7, 4/9, and 5/9 in tMoTe$_2$~\cite{Zeng2023Thermodynamic,Cai2023Signatures, Xu2023Observation,Park2023Observation,Anderson2024Trion, Redekop2024Direct, Ji2024Local}.
-Our ground-state calculations unveil a rich $\epsilon_r$-$\nu$ phase diagram featuring CI, FCI, QAHC, and CO states.
-For instance, at $\nu = 1/3$ we observe a robust FCI phase for $15.5 < \epsilon_r \leq 23$ and a GWC phase for $10 < \epsilon_r \leq 15.5$, where the latter agrees with recent experimental results \cite{Zeng2023Thermodynamic}.
-Notably, the $\epsilon_r$-driven quantum phase transitions between FCI and QAHC or CO phases --- particularly their orders and universality classes --- have yet to be clarified and warrants future investigation.
-The QAHC states with integer Hall conductivity $\sigma_{xy} = 1$ at fractional fillings $\nu = 1/2$, 2/3, 3/5, and 4/5 also constitute a prediction remaining to be further explored.
+Our simulations align with recent experiments.
+Through a detailed exploration, we identify the FM$_z$ order in the range $0.2 \lesssim \nu \leq 1$, which covers the CI state at $\nu = 1$, and FCI states at fillings $\nu = 2/3$, 3/5, 4/7, 4/9, and 5/9 discovered in tMoTe$_2$~\cite{Zeng2023Thermodynamic, Cai2023Signatures, Xu2023Observation, Park2023Observation, Anderson2024Trion, Redekop2024Direct, Ji2024Local}.
+Our ground-state calculations unveil a rich $\epsilon_\mathrm{r}$-$\nu$ phase diagram, consisting of CI, FCI, QAHC, and CO phases.
+For instance, at $\nu = 1/3$ we observe a robust FCI phase for $15.5 < \epsilon_\mathrm{r} \leq 23$ and a GWC phase for $10 < \epsilon_\mathrm{r} \leq 15.5$, and the presence of the latter agrees with recent experimental results~\cite{Zeng2023Thermodynamic}.
+Our simulations suggest that, to observe the FCI and FM$_z$ phases at $\nu = 1/3$ in experiments, it would require lower temperatures ($T < 1.45$ K) and a larger dielectric constant $\epsilon_\mathrm{r}$.
+Notably, nature of $\epsilon_\mathrm{r}$-driven quantum phase transitions between FCI and QAHC or CO phases have yet to be clarified and warrants future investigation.
+The QAHC states with integer Hall conductivity $\sigma_{xy} = 1$ at fractional fillings $\nu = 1/2$, 2/3, 3/5, 4/5, and nearby incommensurate fillings (e.g., $\nu\simeq 0.63$) also constitute a prediction remaining to be explored.